imRanDan/imRanDan/README.md

 - 📫 How to reach me **dan.imran97@gmail.com**

-- ⚡ Fun fact **I used to be a heavy coffee drinker but stopped and swapped to hot chocolate/water/caffeine-free teas.
-I am also into the gym, hikes, gaming, and mixing music!**
+- ⚡ Fun fact **I'm a big gym rat and also teaching myself how to mix music/DJ**

 <h3 align="left">Connect with me:</h3>
 <p align="left">